 - You want to build backlinks from relevant niche websites to prove your authority in the eyes of search engines.
 The funny thing is that guest posting is a great method to optimize for search engines via building backlinks and brand mentions if it's not your main intent.
 The number of webmasters abusing guest posting for SEO has even triggered Matt Cutts so he wrote a post on his blog with a controversial title (make sure you read the last paragraph).
 If you want to increase your backlink profile in a fast and easy way, guest blogging is not for you, but it's one of the most efficient link building techniques in a long run.

-If you want to benefit from your guest blogging campaign, you have to take it seriously.
+If you want to benefit from your guest blogging campaign, you have to take it seriously, for example, you can take a blogging course or delve into it by yourself.
 Now let's dive straight into the process.

 2. How to Find Guest Blogging Opportunities